KL-Psychological-Methodology/ESMira/README.md

 ## I want to know more
+If you want more information and screenshots, head over to <https://esmira.kl.ac.at/?about>.
-Have a look at our [wiki](https://github.com/KL-Psychological-Methodology/ESMira/wiki).
-If that does not help you, you are always welcome to open a thread in [the discussions](https://github.com/KL-Psychological-Methodology/ESMira/discussions).
+You can also have a look at our [wiki](https://github.com/KL-Psychological-Methodology/ESMira/wiki).
+If you want to get in touch with us, you are always welcome to open a thread in [the discussions](https://github.com/KL-Psychological-Methodology/ESMira/discussions).

 ## How can I use it?